 - The government signed MoU’s with CROs to attract more global trials into the country.

-- The National Pharmaceutical Regulatory Agency (NPRA) ensures the quality, efficacy, and safety of pharmaceuticals in Malaysia.
+The National Pharmaceutical Regulatory Agency (NPRA) ensures the quality, efficacy, and safety of pharmaceuticals.
+Additionally, it also acts as a secretariat to the Drug Control Authority (DCA), which

-- The DCA is empowered to review matters related to product registration and approve or reject the application for clinical trial import license (CTIL) or clinical trial exemption (CTX).
+- approves or rejects the application for clinical trial import license (CTIL) or clinical trial exemption (CTX).

-Clinical Trial Exemption (CTX): Authorization to manufacture any product/s solely for the purpose of producing samples for clinical trials.
+Clinical Trial Exemption (CTX) is the authorization to manufacture any product/s solely to produce samples for clinical trials.

-- Clinical trials in Malaysia can be conducted in ministry establishments, private hospitals, and medical teaching hospitals.
+- Sponsors and CROs can conduct clinical trials in Malaysia at ministry establishments, private hospitals, and medical teaching hospitals.

-- There are well established medical centers and site in Malaysia which are ranked top in conducting and recruiting clinical trials.
+- There are well-established medical centers and sites in Malaysia, which are ranked top in conducting and recruiting clinical trials.

 The Institutional Review Board (IRB) structure in Malaysia depends on the location or type of facility conducting the research.

-- Most university hospitals have their own local IRB/IEC, while research conducted at the ministry of health hospitals fall under the purview of the central IRB,
+- Most university hospitals have their own local IRB/IEC, while research conducted at the ministry of health Hospital fall under the purview of the central IRB.

-- There are 13 IRBs/IECs in Malaysia registered with the NPCB, which include the Ministry of Health Medical Research and Ethics Committee (MOH MREC), the Penang Ethics Committee, and ethics committees from universities and private hospitals.
+- These IRBs/IECs include the Ministry of Health Medical Research and Ethics Committee (MOH MREC), the Penang Ethics Committee, and ethics committees from universities and private hospitals.

-- Applications can be submitted online via the National Medical Research Register.
+- Applicants can submit the applications for IRB approval online via the National Medical Research Register.

-- At present there no fee required for EC review.
+- At present there no fee required for Ethics Committee (EC) review

 - The processing fee per product is RM500.

-- All the clinical trials that require CTIL/CTX must be registered with the National Medical Research Register (NMRR).
+- All the clinical trials that require CTIL/CTX, need to register with the National Medical Research Register (NMRR).

-- The applicant is required to quote the NMRR Registration Number in all communication with the National Pharmaceutical Control Bureau (NPCB).
+- The applicant must use the NMRR registration number in all communications made with the National Pharmaceutical Control Bureau (NPCB).

 Who can apply for CTIL/CTX?